sonofwatt84/docwatson.ai/dataProcessing/weatherData/isdProcessor/README.md

 This script processes the ISD data into a more usable form.
-Specifically it processes the FM-15 and FM-16 reports so that the data is ready for analysis by producing CSVs of mean weather observations aggregated to each hour.
+Specifically it processes the FM-15 and FM-16 reports so that the data is ready for analysis by producing CSVs of mean weather observations aggregated to each hour and a geojson of station locations.

 ![windTimeseries](http://docwatson.ai/wp-content/uploads/2021/12/timeseriesExample.png)